|OS Maps||Explorer 147, Sevenoaks and Tonbridge. Tunbridge Wells (TQ584392) and Hildenborough (TQ557485) are both in Kent.|

 - A) Tunbridge Wells to Hurst Wood (3.3 kilometres)

 - Trains from London arrive on platform 2.
-Turn left at the top of the steps and exit the station buildingfrom platform 1.
-Turn left passing Morrisons in 80 metres and in 100 metres continue to the right.
+Turn left at the top of the steps and exit the station building from platform 1.
+Turn left in 80 metres opposite a Range supermarket and in 100 metres continue to the right.
 In 40 metres cross the A26 (London Road) just before the old post office building and take the sign-posted tarmac public footpath ahead across the common, heading West.
 Cross Castle Road in 100 metres and take the tarmac footpath which forks left uphill (not the signposted path forking right).
 Shortly afterwards you cross the line of the Old Racecourse.
-In 220 metres you pass to the left of a cricket field and pavilion, now following Time Out Book 1 Walk 15 (Leigh to Tunbridge Wells) in reverse and cross another tarmac path.
+In 220 metres you pass to the left of a cricket field and pavilion, now following Time Out Book 1 Walk 15 (Leigh to Tunbridge Wells) in reverse and cross a tarmac path.

 - At the end of the road in 300 metres you continue (North) on a muddy path, wire a wire fence and a golf course on your left and a residential fence to your right.
 In 150 metres turn left on gravel (Bishop Down Park Road) with houses to your right.
 In 300 metres, at the end of the golf course and at the junction with Lake Road on your right, you go left downhill (North West) on a private gravel road.